 8. Kinks in the road

 Don't be afraid to take action if things aren't working out as they should.
 You can keep a journal or use one of many available apps to stay on track.
 It's okay to adjust your first SMART goals, especially in the early days, but try not to make too many alterations to push yourself further and see the best results.

 9. You're only human

 Understand that you're a human being and that your performance will vary as the days and weeks go by.
-You may sometimes feel lethargic or have some emotional pressures to deal with.
+You may sometimes feel lethargic or have emotional pressures to deal with.
 But be kind to yourself if you haven't performed as well as you would’ve like to on any given day.
-And always remember to focus on your recovery time to ensure that your muscles have the time to repair.
+Always remember to focus on your recovery time to ensure that your muscles have time to repair.